Bastiencc/french-radio-media-player/README.md

 You will find in the [assets](https://github.com/Bastiencc/radio-media-player/tree/master/assets) directory a sample file (.psd) in order to be able to add new images and radio.

+If you are looking for more radio : [http://fluxradios.blogspot.com](http://fluxradios.blogspot.com/p/flux-radios-francaise.html)

 ## Pictures

 ![sample1](https://i.ibb.co/vjWtXQk/radio-media-player.jpg)